luiscarlos63/Zero_Risc/README.md

 # Zero_Risc

 Zero Risc is a security driven hardware module writen in Verilog.
-This module implemnts an hardware-base Control FLow
+This module implements an hardware-base Control Flow Integrity for a target RISC-V soft CPU core.
+The used core is call Simple System developed by Ibex.

 This project emerged from a college proposed project topic, wich itself came from the *RISC-V Soft CPU Security Contest by Thales and Microchip Technology* https://github.com/ThalesGroup/RISC-V-IoT-Contest

 ## Objectives

+The main
+goal is to implement security mechanisms for a target FPGA platform integrating an already developed RISC-V soft CPU core solely by extending the processor.
+The security countermeasures must be designed to thwart classical software attacks:
+i.
+Corrupting a function pointer on the heap ii.
+Buffer overflow on the stack to corrupt longjump buffer iii.
+Buffer overflow on the stack to change the return address iv.
+Corrupting a function pointer on the stack
+v.
+Corrupting a C structure holding a function pointer
 ## Design

 ### Table - CFG